Julie-buct/Instances-of-BASR/README.md

 # Instances-of-BASR
-This file contains all data files for the integrated scheduling problem of order Batching, picker Assignment, batch Sequencing and picker Routing
+This file contains all data files for “Solving Integrated Order Batching, Batch Sequencing, Picker Assignment and Routing Problem in Picker-to-parts Systems”